DylanLeveille/C2KA-GUI/README.md

 ### Things to be aware of

 Do note that there is no guarantee that the program won't crash if uncommon characters are inputted in the entry boxes.
-Characters which are found on the standard English keyboard should work fine and are usually.
+Characters which are found on the standard English keyboard work fine and are usually what is used for this application.

-Also, since we decided that the behaviours would be stored based on the order they appeared, the stimulis-behaiour order in the text file is somewhat disorganized to maintain that order.
-This will NOT disrupt the functionality of the text file.

 ## Built With